drhilbert/math_with_python/README.md

                                                correctly signed by the owner of the public key (n,k)

-elgamal.py: ElGamal encryption and ElGamal signatures.
+elgamal.py: ElGamal encryption and ElGamal signatures

     create_EG_private_key(): Creates an ElGamal private key